 Lisa has 12 years of classroom expertise as a licensed teacher.
 She has a wide array of experience working with children of various ages and abilities, including those with special needs.
 Lisa is the recipient of numerous teaching awards due to her professional dedication and innovative and creative approaches to learning.

 Grant Gray has over 21 years of experience working in the Mental Health field.
 He has developed and directed many research-based programs in the state of Indiana and has extensive experience working with children, families and adults.
 He has expertise in behavioral problems, family relations and has been trained in Functional Family Therapy, an evidence-based treatment for families that are struggling with their children’s behavior and/or relationships.

 Sharayah Tornquist, LMHC

-Sharayah is a licensed mental health therapist with experience working with individuals, couples, families, and children.
-She has completed certification in sex therapy which has given her experience with all types of sexual dysfunctions including trauma, erectile dysfunction, addictions, vaginismus, intimacy issues, and premature ejaculation.
-Sharayah is prepared to address a variety of mental health concners including: depression, anxiety, grief and loss, alcohol and drug addictions, and childhood diagnoses.
-Her counseling approach stems from a variety of theories including cognitive behavioral, motivational interviewing, and gestalt.
+Sharayah is a licensed mental health therapist with experience working with children, adolescents, and adults.
+Sharayah is prepared to address a variety of mental health concerns including: depression, anxiety, grief and loss, adjustment, and childhood diagnoses.
+Her counseling approach stems from a variety of theories including cognitive behavioral, motivational interviewing, EMDR, and gestalt.
+She has completed certification in sex therapy which has given her experience with all types of sexual dysfunctions in adults and children including: trauma, erectile dysfunction, addictions, vaginismus, intimacy issues, and premature ejaculation.
 She provides a safe and trusting environment while helping clients work through difficult issues affecting their lives.

 Learn more about LifeSolutions Counseling.
 Contact Us!